LizaRozman/lizarozman.github.io/README.md

  2. Select the two different(!) mental disorders that you want to compare via the first two drop-down menus.
  3. Then, select which characteristic of the diseases you want to compare via the third drop-down menu.
  4. Finaly, click 'Search' to see a Venn-diagram showing the characteristics of interest for both dsiorders, as well as the overlap between them (if there is any).

+## Our files.
+Because this template was forked from another user, there are a couple files which are not our own that we are keeping in the repository as they encode for the layout of the template.
+The following files are the main ones that we either wrote or adapted for our website:
+ 1. main.html: the main code of our script is written
+ 2. index.html: the layout of our first page (came with the template)
+ 3. aboutus.md: code for the "About us" page
+ 4. config.yml: for settings that affect your entire website (came witht he tamplate)
+ 5. AUTHORS.md: contain information about the authors of the page
+ 6. assets --> js --> Function_VennData.js: contains the function for the Venn diagrams
+ 7. assets --> js --> queries.js: contains functions that assemble Wikidata queries
+ 8. assets --> img: contains all of the images used for the website
+ 9. posts --> 2021-11-19-brain-anatomy.html: contains the code for the blog post about brain anatomy and function